Find a plan.

 Which insurers offer dental coverage through the Nevada marketplace?

-In 2023, five insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Nevada.
-These are dental plans that are not included with a medical plan and must be purchased separately:
+In 2024, five insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Nevada.
+These plans are purchased separately from the available health plans.

 Can I buy dental insurance outside of Nevada's exchange?